Discover the best things to do this spring in Athens, Alabama whether you’re local or planning to visit.

 If you prefer spending your day on the golf course instead of the river, head over to Southern Gayles Golf Club.
 This public 18-hole course welcomes players of all skill levels.
 Plus, beginners looking to improve their game can take advantage of the club’s PGA professional instruction.

 Book an early morning tee time for a cooler start to your game, or choose from another of the club’s many time slots offered throughout the day.
-Snacks are available to patrons now, but the Southern Gayles Grill will be opening soon.
-Be sure to check the club’s website for restaurant updates.
+Snacks are available to patrons now, but you can visit the Southern Gayles Grill for a full menu of appetizers, sandwiches, salads, and more.